-14 Authorisation to construct and operate distribution networks

-What authorisations are required to construct and operate distribution networks?
+14 Authorisation to construct and operate distribution networks What authorisations are required to construct and operate distribution networks?

-Distribution activities and more generally the operation of high-voltage and medium-voltage distribution networks are granted through a concession, Empresa Nacional de Distribuição de Electricidade, EP, a state-owned enterprise.
+Distribution activities and more generally the operation of high-voltage and medium-voltage distribution networks are granted through a concession.
+Empresa Nacional de Distribuição de Electricidade, EP, a state-owned enterprise, is currently the distribution system operator.

-Layout of distribution networks is a result of three-year rolling plans prepared annually by the distribution system operator (DSO) which indicate: (i) a summary of the network expansion plans, with schedules and budget for the main works, notably substations and HV lines; and (ii) the main characteristics of the HV and MV distribution networks, notably:
+Layout of distribution networks is a result of three-year rolling plans prepared annually by the distribution system operator (DSO) which indicate: a summary of the network expansion plans, with schedules and budget for the main works, notably substations and HV lines; and the main characteristics of the HV and MV distribution networks, notably: